AliNisarAhmed/bridge-notation-parser/README.md

 - For full deals, the fourth hand is redundant and may be omitted, but the initial colon must be present (else fourth hand would be assumed not to exist).
 - In other words, three full hands followed by a colon means “fourth hand gets the rest.”

+#### Pseudo Cards (Not implemented)

+- Cards may be entered as 'x' to designate one of the lowest unassigned cards in that suit.

+- Cards may also be entered as '?' to designate an unknown rank.
+This might be useful for presentation purposes, but of course precludes any card play.

 ##### Examples

 - [x] - H W:873.A6.KT864.KQ8:96.T54.97.AJ9643:T542.K93.AQ53.52: